 So, to sum it all up…

-A university degree is absolutely not vital to live a life of travel, and I’ve met plenty of people out there without university degrees who have turned travel into the lifestyle they always dreamed of.
+Having a university degree to travel is absolutely not vital, and I’ve met plenty of people out there without university degrees who have turned travel into the lifestyle they always dreamed of.
 Dedication, a willingness to be creative and keeping an open-mind are far more important than a degree or any particular knowledge or skill set.
 If you can manage that, you can achieve anything.

 But again, that one piece of paper, that university degree, can help quite a lot and there is no denying that, when combined with those qualities above, it will allow you to take advantage of even more opportunities that you may discover while traveling this wonderful world of ours.